Leeds Knight First Time Guide

 • They sometimes have other chances to spend money, such as raffled training shirts and signed broken hockey sticks

-Keep in minds the Ice Hockey has limited crowds, limited advertising, no TV revenue and is a bloody expensive undertaking (Knights are semi-pro, with many players having day jobs, two teirs down it’s a pay-to-play league!) and all the money given to the merch and the draws is taken by volunteers and fed back into the club.
+Keep in minds the Ice Hockey has limited crowds, limited advertising, no TV revenue and is a bloody expensive undertaking (Knights are semi-pro, with many players having day jobs, two tiers down it’s a pay-to-play league!) and all the money given to the merch and the draws is taken by volunteers and fed back into the club.
 The only people making money are Planet Ice who own the arena.

 So even if these don’t seem like great value, you’re actually doing a great thing by pumping much needed money back into the club.